scanhamman/ror1/README.md

 the development of ROR data, and the easier identification of possible inconsistencies or anomalies in the data (to help with possible feedback to ROR).

-c) On a personal level - to become more familiar with Rust, by using the language in a small but realistic development scenario, implementing features that would be necessary in most similar CLIs.
+c) To become more familiar with Rust, by using the language in a small but realistic development scenario, implementing features that would be necessary in most similar CLIs.
 These include data access and manipulation, processing of command line arguments and environmental variables (and interactions between the two), logging, file handling (of both JSON and text files), and unit and integration tests.
-The system is still 'basic' or beginners Rust, however, and does not use more advanced features of the language.
+The system is still 'basic' Rust, however, and does not use more advanced features of the language.

 <h3>Installation and Routine use</h3>